 At the event head judge's signal, "Go," a contestant enters the designated work area.
-The contestant must perform a pre-climb inspection of the tree, install any necessary climbing and/or belay equipment, and then enter the tree.
+The contestant must perform a visual tree assessment, pre-climb inspection of the tree, install any necessary climbing and/or belay equipment, and then enter the tree.
 The contestant proceeds to three or four work stations in the tree.
 In some situations, a fourth station may be added to increase the difficulty of the climb and provide additional opportunity for the judges to assess a contestant's abilities.

-At each station, the contestant must ring a bell before continuing to the next station.
+At each of three of four stations, the contestant must ring a bell with a handsaw before continuing to the next station.
 Two or three bells must be rung using a handsaw and one with a pole pruner hanging in the tree at that station.
 One of the stations is equipped with a plumb bob suspended from the limb.
 If a contestant puts too much weight on the limb, causing the plumb bob to drop and activate a buzzer, no points are earned for completing the activity.
 A maximum time to complete the event is specified in advance.
 The climb is timed to assess overall productivity, but the Masters' Challenge is not a speed event.
-(2012)
+(2012) (2013)